input-output-hk/cardano-docs.iohk.io/_docs/protocols/time-warp-nt.md

 ## Upper layer

 This sub-layer enables message exchange.
-It's placed in `Node` module.

 It provides two styles of communication: